ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

 ### Creating a file system with `parted`
 {: #partedclin8}

 On many Linux&reg; distributions, `parted` comes preinstalled.
-However, if you need to you can install it by executing the following command.
+However, if you need to you can install it running the following command.

 ```zsh
 # yum install parted